zeckem19/messari_tha/README.md

 A fixed-length (13000) array `record` is used which has an index that corresponds to the `market` being traded.

-At first I took an approach where I tried to minimize the amount of computation for each trade and generate expected output after the 10 million trades are completed.
+At first I took an approach where I tried to minimize the amount of computation for each trade and generate expected output (at the end) after the 10 million trades are completed.
 This made sense since there were more trades than markets.
-To do this, I determined that `Store` only needs 4 fields - number of transactions, the total volume, the total price for that trade and number of buy orders.
+To do this, I determined that `Store` only needs 4 fields

+1. number of transactions
+2. the total volume
+3. the total price for that trade
+4. number of buy orders.

 The expected output can be computed from these 4 sets of information

 1. total_volume (self explanatory)
 2. mean_price: total_price / num_of_transactions